tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

-Bring over a script component now and when the “Select Script Component Type” appears, select the “Transformation” option.
+Bring over a script component now and when the "Select Script Component Type" appears, select the "Transformation" option.

 In the Script Transformation Editor, select our one column (default: Column 0)

-Go into the, “Input and Outputs” window and select the output.
+Go into the, "Input and Outputs" window and select the output.

 If the names are all left as the defaults, the output will be titled, Output 0.